 Send us an email or call us at (202) 463-6036 to speak with an experienced employment attorney.
 Alan Lescht and Associates offers strategic and results-driven legal services to federal government employees and contractors around the world.

-The agency proposed to remove our client for misconduct.
-We submitted a written and oral reply, arguing that the agency failed to consider mitigating factors.
+The U.S. Department of Homeland Security (DHS) proposed to remove our client for misconduct.
+We submitted a written response and represented the client at the oral reply, arguing that the agency failed to consider mitigating factors.
 We also highlighted several discrepancies in the proposal.
 The agency rescinded the proposed removal because of our submissions and our client was returned to work.

 We represented a federal employee with 26 years of military service and an additional five years of civilian service.
 The client retained us to respond to a proposed five-day suspension for conduct unbecoming.
 In the written response and oral reply, we demonstrated that our client had, in fact, acted in an exemplary manner under difficult conditions and in a crisis situation and that the charges were based on her supervisor’s insecurity and leadership weaknesses.
 Based on our arguments, the agency rescinded the proposed suspension.